GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/label/index.md

-Labels ensure that form controls are announced properly by assistive technologies like screen readers.
-Screen reader users rely on these labels to navigate forms.
+Labels ensure that form controls are announced properly by assistive technologies like screen readers. assistive technology users rely on these labels to navigate forms.
-Mouse and touchscreen users also benefit from labels because the label text makes a larger a click target.
+Mouse and touchscreen users also benefit from labels because the label text makes a larger click target.

 ## How this Lighthouse audit fails